Jump to section

 - Upset stomach

 Valerian root can interact with other medications, specifically anticonvulsants (Dilantin + Depakote), barbiturates, benzodiazepines (Xanax + Valium), Ambien, Sonata, Lunesta, Rozerem, and tricyclic antidepressants (Elavil).
-(9) Experts also recommend against the use of valerian root with alcohol.
+(9) Healthcare professionals also recommend against the use of valerian root with alcohol due to the risk for adverse effects.

 Is it safe to take valerian when pregnant or breastfeeding?